 Along with in-person classes, there are endless opportunities for online learning, right in the comfort of home.
 And in many cases, online classes are being offered at no cost or at a minimal fee for seniors who aren’t interested in earning academic credits.
 Seniors can choose from a variety of topics of interest, and work at their own pace and according to their preferred schedule.
 AARP offers a listing of some of the top e-learning websites for seniors, ranging from learning new languages to cooking tips, computer programming, musical skills, and so much more.

-To learn more about how we can help a senior in your life with customized home health care services for seniors, and to see if our services are available in your area, contact us any time at (602) 504-1555.
+To learn more about how we can help a senior in your life with customized home health care services, and to see if our services are available in your area, contact us any time at (602) 504-1555.